Dances with Spoken Word

 And at midnight the green bride floated through the village square..., 2013

-The influential Yemeni dance artist Margalit Oved often spoke in her own works, and her son Barak Marshall showcased some of her stories in his new creation for BODYTRAFFIC’s 2013 Pillow debut.
-The story leads into a delicious movement section, so be sure to watch it all!
+The influential Yemeni dance artist Margalit Oved often spoke in her own works, and her son Barak Marshall showcased some of her stories in this new creation for BODYTRAFFIC’s 2013 Pillow debut.
+The story leads into a delicious movement section, so stay tuned!

 Next: